 Including essay questions on your quiz can help you gain more insight into what your students really understand about in-depth concepts and gives you an understanding of their unique perspectives on the material.

 The biggest drawback with using essay questions in your course is that there’s some grey area involved in grading them.
 There’s not always a 100% right or wrong answer.
+In fact, there can be multiple correct answers when it comes to essay questions.

-It can be a bit time-consuming to grade these types of questions because you have to read everything thoroughly in order to get a clear understanding what your students really know and what they don’t.
+It can also be a bit time-consuming to grade these types of questions because you have to read everything thoroughly in order to get a clear understanding what your students really know and what they don’t.

 We recommend having a clear and specific set of instructions for what should be included in an essay-type response so that all students are working within the same parameters.